 A naturally curious mind takes interest in a wide range of subjects to find connections to help solve everyday problems better.

 We often hear the saying that all knowledge starts with curiosity.
-This week, while listening to a writing podcast, I heard something that made even more sense than that.
-Hiro Boga, a creative entrepreneur and mentor, suggests that we need to know at least a little bit about something in order to become curious about it.
+This week, while listening to a podcast, I heard something that made even more sense than that.
+Brené Brown, a social scientist, suggests that we need to know at least a little bit about something in order to become curious about it.